 This module deals with the employer’s responsibility towards Health and Safety while pointing out the employee’s responsibility too.
 In addition to caring for and educating babies, toddlers and young children, an early childhood educator needs to ensure that children are kept safe and secure.
 An awareness and understanding of health and safety issues is therefore a must.
 This unit aims to encourage prospective carers to understand the importance of health and safety measures in early years environments and their role in safeguarding children’s health and keep them safe.
 The dangers of noncompliance are stated while emphasising the ways to communicate health and safety information.
 Risk assessment to reduce accidents and hazards form part of this module.

-Module 2: Teamwork and Communication (4 credits)
+Module 2: Teamwork and Communication (4 ECTS)

 This module deals with benefits of teamwork, collaborative work and lines of reporting.
 It delves into features of effective teamwork and individual behaviours and qualities required for effective teamwork.
 It creates awareness of the need to develop positive relationships with colleagues and other professionals.
-Teamwork here also refers to encouraging children to play and learn with other children in the setting
+Teamwork here also refers to encouraging children to play and learn with other children in the setting.

 This module introduces the students to the notion of working in partnership with parents and families for the benefit and wellbeing of children under their care.
 It deals with appropriate verbal and nonverbal communication and the type of communication that is acceptable according to GDPR guidelines.
 The student will have the opportunity to evaluate his own communication skills in terms of developing relationships.

-Module 4: Value of Play and Recreational Activities for Children (4 credits)
+Module 4: Value of Play and Recreational Activities for Children

 This module deals with the value of play for each area of development: physical, social, emotional, intellectual and language.
 It embraces a rights-based approach to play where play is regarded as a right of each child to play and interact with others and to experience recreational activities with others.
 Building on the premise supported by literature that play is a vehicle for learning, students will be exposed to the benefits, stages and types of play.
 Moreover, it gives examples of strategies and techniques to support children’s play and ways in which adult interaction can extend learning and development.